 AI-Generated Summary

-The report titled "A Road Map to a Coherent Housing Policy," authored by Christine Whitehead from LSE London and Tony Crook from The University of Sheffield, with contributions from Kath Scanlon, is published by the Family Building Society.
-This comprehensive document addresses the critical issues surrounding housing policy in the UK and its implications for sustainable living.
+The report titled "A Road Map to a Coherent Housing Policy," authored by Christine Whitehead from LSE London, Tony Crook from The University of Sheffield, and Kath Scanlon from LSE London, is published by the Family Building Society.
+This comprehensive document outlines critical insights and recommendations aimed at establishing a more coherent and sustainable housing policy in England.

 Current Housing Landscape